Multilingual DistilWhisper: Efficient Distillation of Multi-task Speech Models via Language-Specific Experts: Introduction

-A common approach to efficient inference is distilling knowledge from a large multilingual teacher model into a smaller model \cite{sanh2020distilbert,mohammadshahi-etal-2022-small}.
-However, to apply such knowledge distillation~(KD) to \texttt{whisper-large-v2}, the best and largest Whisper model, we would need to access unavailable information such as the training data across all the tasks and languages, in order to preserve the robustness of the original model.
-Recent works \cite{pfeiffer-etal-2022-lifting,pratap2023scaling} have demonstrated that the \textit{curse of multilinguality} can also be solved by equipping a moderately sized model with language-specific~(LS) modules.
-Such architecture allows to extend model parameters via extra modules when more languages are added into the model, thus maintaining consistent performance across languages, with no (or very low) extra computations at inference.
+In another direction, \citet{pfeiffer-etal-2022-lifting} and \citet{pratap2023scaling} have demonstrated that the \textit{curse of multilinguality} can also be solved by equipping a moderately sized model with language-specific~(LS) modules.
+Such architectures allow extending model parameters via extra modules when more languages are added into the model, thus maintaining consistent performance across languages, with no (or very low) extra computations at inference.

-Inspired by those findings we propose \textit{DistilWhisper}, which extends \texttt{whisper-small} with LS feed-forward layers, that are used in parallel with the original feed-forward layers of the model.
-In order to preserve the robustness of the original model, \textit{DistilWhisper} introduces the following extensions of previous works: (1) Following \cite{zhang2021share} we extend conditional language-specific routing~(CLSR) modules with the gating mechanism that can route input representation either through the original feed-forward layer or through newly learned LS feed-forward layer; (2) When learning LS layers, we use \texttt{whisper-large-v2} as a teacher model with the hypothesis that the KD loss should help reproducing the robustness of the larger Whisper model.
+Inspired by these findings, we propose \ours, which extends \texttt{whisper-small} with language-specific feed-forward modules, that are used in parallel with the original feed-forward layers of the model.
+In order to preserve the robustness of the original model, \ourssp introduces the following extensions of previous works: \begin{enumerate} \item Following \citet{zhang2021share}, we extend conditional language-specific routing~(CLSR) modules with the gating mechanism that can route input representation either through the original feed-forward module or through newly learned LS feed-forward module; \item When learning language-specific modules, we use \texttt{whisper-large-v2} as a teacher model with the hypothesis that the KD loss should help reproduce the robustness of the larger Whisper model. \end{enumerate}